ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

   ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**

+### 2.2.0 (2023-03-23)
 * (sbormann) You can now chose destination when copying devices.
 * (sbormann) Added option Toggle POWER_SWITCH instead of STATE (for example when clicking on icon) for media.
 * (sbormann) Added option to hide slider for LEVEL, if favorites are set.
 * (sbormann) Added option to show BADGE, even if value is zero.
+* (sbormann) Added option to set DURATION and ELAPSED in milliseconds respective percentage for media.
+* (sbormann) Added ability to set links to other views with anchor to sub-headings.
+* (sbormann) Corrected some fonts.
+* (sbormann/Wal) Enabled right-click for wioBrowser.
+* (sbormann) Added some new options for popup-messages and introduced persistent popups.
+* (sbormann) Uploading of userfiles via ZIP-File is now possible.
+* (sbormann/hetti72) Fixed CONTROL_MODE of HP-IP-Thermostat (hopefully finally...)
+* (sbormann) Removed hidden links to other views from toolbar context-menu

 ### 2.1.0 (2023-01-24)
 * (sbormann) Fixed marquee for INFO_A/B after resizing tile.